ravital/ravital.github.io/_posts/2020-06-19-resources.md

 - [Simons Institute Lattices Program](https://simons.berkeley.edu/programs/lattices2020).
 Videos covering everything from the basics of lattices to current research being done today.

 ## Fully Homomorphic Encryption
 Fully homomorphic encryption can be viewed as an extension of [public key encryption schemes](https://en.wikipedia.org/wiki/Public-key_cryptography).
 It allows for arbitrary computations over encrypted data in a "structure-preserving" way.
+All FHE schemes use lattice-based cryptography.

 - [A Brief Survey of Fully Homomorphic Encryption](https://blog.quarkslab.com/a-brief-survey-of-fully-homomorphic-encryption-computing-on-encrypted-data.html).
 A short post introducting what fully homomorphic encryption is and how it works.
 A good starting point if you don't know anything about FHE.
 - [Computing Arbitrary Functions of Encrypted Data](https://crypto.stanford.edu/craig/easy-fhe.pdf).
 A brief but very well-written paper from the Craig Gentry (the 1st person to successfully construct an FHE scheme).
 More technically involved than the above but provides good intuition for understanding how FHE works.